Details the options available through the configuration and setting panels within the Audience Display software.

 [Resolutions] Audience Display is compatible with three (3) resolutions- 1024x768 (3:4 aspect ratio) and 1920x1080 / 1280x720 (16:9 aspect ratio).
 The resolution can be adjusted using the radio buttons, and takes effect upon clicking the "Save Changes" button.
 There are slight differences between the display of data in the various resolutions- but the critical game data remains the same.

 On the bottom of the settings pane is the control bar.
 On the left is the version of the Audience Display software (which must match FMS, see Installation).
-On the right are options to View Log File (Engineering use only), Restore Defaults (return the Audience Display to it's "out of the box" settings, colors, etc), Save Changes (save any changes made and close settings) and Cancel (don't save any changes, and close the settings panel).
+On the right are options to Restore Defaults (return the Audience Display to it's "out of the box" settings, colors, etc), Save Changes (save any changes made and close settings) and Cancel (don't save any changes, and close the settings panel).
 Note that "Cancel" does not undo any positioning changes made, either through centering or manual adjustments.
+Also to the right of the Version information is the "Check for Updates" button, which checks the LOCAL FMS installation for updates to the Audience Display application.
+This DOES NOT look for updates on the Web.
+You must update FMS before using this "Check for Updates" button.